 "No… He told me that she was dead when I asked and started sulking," she replies.
 I frown.
 "So… Learn anything from your father?
 Or are you still having trouble reading Utheridian?"

 I laugh, but my smile doesn't quite reach my eyes, despite the genuine amusement I draw from Lora asking me about something I've just been thinking about.
 Sometimes I wonder if I'm unintentionally projecting around her.
 "Well… Not really.
-It doesn't make sense.
+There's this section that I just can't make heads or tails of, see.
 Most of it is about these things called fonons, but it doesn't make a lot of sense.
-There are a few pages missing back here though, and judging from the information around the missing pages, they had the stuff that would make the rest of this more sensible-sounding," I tell her.
+There are a few pages missing back here though, and judging from the information around the missing pages, they had the stuff that would have made the rest of this more sensible-sounding," I tell her.
 Lora seems thoughtful for a moment.

 "Fonons, huh?
 Well, I don't know much, but I might be able to talk to someone about that," she says.
 I raise an eyebrow.

 "Someone knows about fonons?"
 I ask, surprised.
 Lora shrugs.

 "I'm not sure.
 But he was talking about a bunch of strange stuff and I think he mentioned fonons.
 I'll talk to him later, if you want me to," she tells me.
 I think about it for a few moments.

 "Would you please?
 I can't make sense of half of this… What the hell is Tales of the Abyss?"
 I ask, my eyes skimming over an extremely faded part of the writing.
 I can't read most of the lower part of the page because of it.
 All I can read is '…trials during Tales of the Abyss, the participant…'

 "Okay… Tales of the Abyss?"
 Lora replies.
 I shrug, just as baffled as she is once I show her the words on the page.
 "Strange…" she comments quietly.
 I sigh.